 eToro vs Hargreaves Lansdown - fees

 eToro markets itself as a low-cost way to trade, with no commission on buying or selling.
-It does, however, charge a 1.5% to 3.0% currency conversion fee for every deposit in a different currency from the one the account is held in.
+It does, however, charge a currency conversion fee (starting from 0.75%) for every deposit in a different currency from the one the account is held in.
 There is also a $5 withdrawal fee if you want to take some or all of your money out.
-For Hargreaves Lansdown, meanwhile, there is a £11.95 dealing charge, although this reduces depending on how many trades you have completed in the previous month.
+For Hargreaves Lansdown, meanwhile, there is a £6.95 dealing charge, although this reduces to £3.95 if you place more than 20 trades in the previous month.
+In March 2026, Hargreaves Lansdown introduced a £1.95 fee for thos wishing to buy and sell funds.

 eToro vs Hargreaves Lansdown - customer reviews

-Both eToro and Hargreaves Lansdown ranked highly with customers, both scoring 4.2 out of 5.0 according to independent customer review site Trustpilot.
-Of its 24,000+ reviews, eToro was rated as "Great" by 64% of respondents, while Hargreaves Lansdown received a "Great" rating and an overall score of 4.2 out of 5.0 from 60% of its 10,000+ reviewers.
+Both eToro and Hargreaves Lansdown ranked highly with customers, with eToro scoring 4.2 out of 5 and Hargreaves Lansdown scoring 4.4 out of 5.0, according to independent customer review site Trustpilot.
+Of its 30,000+ reviews, eToro was rated as "Great" by 66% of respondents, while Hargreaves Lansdown received a "Great" rating and an overall score of 4.4 out of 5.0 from 65% of its 20,000+ reviewers.
 The positive reviews mainly centred on customer service for Hargreaves Lansdown and low cost and efficiency for eToro.

 Summary: eToro vs Hargreaves Lansdown